Housing

 • Cornerstones, a Reston nonprofit, owns and manages affordable housing, including some for older adults.
 571-323-1420.

-• The Reston-based Fellowship Square Foundation provides subsidized housing to those over 65 or people with disabilities who qualify based on income (703) 860-2536:
+• Reston-based Fellowship Square Foundation provides subsidized housing to those over 65 or people with disabilities who qualify based on income (703) 860-2536:

 • Hunters Wood Fellowship House (703) 620-4450.
 TTY 800-828-1140